microsoft/msix-packaging/README.md

-# MSIX Packaging SDK
+# MSIX SDK
 --------------------
    Copyright (c) 2017 Microsoft Corp.
 All rights reserved.

 ## Description
 --------------
-   The MSIX Packaging SDK project is an effort to enable developers on a variety of platforms to pack and unpack packages for the purposes of distribution from either the Microsoft Store, or their own content distribution networks.
+   The MSIX SDK project is an effort to enable developers on a variety of platforms to unpack packages for the purposes of distribution from either the Microsoft Store, or their own content distribution networks.

    The MSIX Packaging APIs that a client app would use to interact with .msix/.appx packages are a subset of those